inesp/inesp.github.io/_posts/2025-07-21-blind-spots-in-code-part-I.md

 🤖 This same pattern very much applies to working with AI assistants, like Claude, Cursor or Copilot.
 Whatever the bot suggests, that is your anchor.
 And as we've seen, **anchoring leads to more bugs in the code** and also to **overconfidence in the correctness of that code**.

-Frankly, that’s been my personal experience too.
+That’s been my personal experience too.
 AI-generated code solutions somehow instill an astonishing level of confidence in some developers.

 **It's hard to convince a dev that thair AI-generated code has major bugs, when neither of us actually did the work of understanding the problem.**